Why is early diagnosis important?

 Finding and treating cancer at an early stage can save lives.

-Cancer that’s diagnosed at an early stage, before it’s had the chance to get too big or spread is more likely to be treated successfully.
-If the cancer has spread, treatment becomes more difficult, and generally a person’s chances of surviving are much lower.
+Cancer that’s diagnosed at an early stage, when it isn’t too large and hasn’t spread, is more likely to be treated successfully.
+If cancer spreads, effective treatment becomes more difficult, and generally a person’s chances of surviving are much lower.

 How early diagnosis can improve survival